-There is usually only mild to moderate pain following a parotidectomy.
 For the first 24 hours following discharge from the hospital, take the prescribed pain medication given to you at the time of your discharge and rest as much as possible in a sitting/head elevated position.
-On the second postoperative day, most patients feel ready to start moving about and many require less prescription-strength pain relievers.
+On the second postoperative day, most patients feel ready to start moving about and do not need prescription-strength pain relievers.
 If you still feel the need for pain relief try applying cold compresses (see "Frozen Pea Packs").
 If you do not experience sufficient relief, take Extra Strength Tylenol® according to the package instructions.
 Under no circumstances should ASPIRIN or medication containing aspirin or salicylates be taken (See comprehensive list of medications to be avoided).
 If you are not sufficiently relieved of pain, try alternating doses of Extra Strength Tylenol® and the pain medication prescribed by Dr. Alford.
 We recommend alternatives to prescription-strength pain relievers because they can cause sensations of light-headedness, particularly in the immediate postoperative period and, consequently, seem to make recovery more difficult.